Oh, The Joy And Pain Of Your Period After Pregnancy…

 But no-one ever really talks about it, do they?

-It’s a mix of complicated emotions: Like a lot of people I spent a lot of my 20s hoping my period would turn up, then a lot of my 30s desperately hoping it wouldn’t.
-When trying and failing to get pregnant my period was such an unwelcome hammer blow to the gut of my own personal non-pregnant failure, and that kind of lingers.
-Now it’s like a bittersweet reminder, in a way, that there’s no more babies.
+- Your first period after giving birth is a mix of complicated emotions: Like a lot of people I spent a lot of my 20s hoping my period would turn up, then a lot of my 30s desperately hoping it wouldn’t.
+When trying and failing to get pregnant my period was such an unwelcome hammer blow to the gut, and a reminder of my own personal non-pregnant failure, and that kind of lingers.
+Now each month my period is a bittersweet reminder that there will be no more babies.

-The pain: Oh man, it hurts so much more now.
+- Period pains can be a LOT worse after you’ve had children: It hurts so much more now.
 It’s almost a cruel trick – people told me labour was like period pains and it WASN’T, now period pains can be a lot like labour pains.
 Pass the max strength painkillers.
-And then you have the boob pain, bloating and lots of random side effects like feeling sick that I’m sure didn’t happen before.
+And then you have the breast pain, bloating and lots of random side effects like feeling sick that I’m sure didn’t happen before.
 And feeling wiped out and wrung up and spun out.
 And all the rest.